kristine-e/kristine-e.github.io/_posts/2023-02-19-not-really-a-farmer.markdown

 ![Pineapple with sunnies](/assets/pineapple-with-sunnies.png)

-"Let all that you do be done in love." - 1 Corinthians 16:14 (ESV).
+> "Let all that you do be done in love." - 1 Corinthians 16:14 (ESV)